 Why collective marketing?

-Throughout history, marginalized people have found power in coming together in collective action.
+Throughout history, people have found power in coming together in collective action.
 This means sharing resources and knowledge, amplifying each other’s work, and finding what we have in common in a world that makes us feel apart.

 Why the Genesee Valley Region?